-In March, the “Equality Act” (H.R.
-5), a key bill in Nancy Pelosi’s liberal agenda for the House, was introduced.
-It would alter the Civil Rights Act of 1964 to include two additional protected classes: sexual orientation and gender identity.
+The “Equality Act” (H.R.
+5), a key bill in Nancy Pelosi’s liberal agenda for the House, would alter the Civil Rights Act of 1964 to include two additional protected classes: sexual orientation and gender identity.

 Although titled the “Equality Act,” the policies contained within H.R.
 5 would create greater inequality, hurting women and individuals of faith—ironically, two out of the five groups that the Civil Rights Act was created to protect.
 H.R.
 5 would backfire, hurting many of the individuals it aims to help, namely children and youth suffering from gender dysphoria.

 H.R.
 5 would force schools (both public and private), churches, hospitals, businesses, and other institutions to recognize an individuals “chosen gender” instead of their “biological sex.”
 The end result is that women and girls would be forced to share bathrooms, locker rooms, dormitories, and other private places with biological men who “identify” as women.
 These are places where women should feel safe and secure, and many women do not feel safe and secure when sharing these facilities with biological men.